 Let's be honest.
-As benefits leaders, we patted ourselves on the back when we rolled out those sleek, dedicated women's health telemedicine platforms.
+As benefits leaders, we patted ourselves on the back when we rolled out those modern women's health telemedicine platforms.
 We checked the box for inclusivity, addressed a real need, and hoped we'd see some savings from early intervention.
-The utilization reports came back strong, and the vendor's success stories were glowing.
+The utilization reports came back strong, and the vendor's success stories were impressive.
 It felt like a win.

-But I need to ask you a difficult question: has it actually moved the needle on your total claims cost or your population's long-term health?
-Or have we simply created a faster, more convenient lane on the same broken highway?
+But I need to ask you a tough question: has it actually reduced your total claims cost or your population's long-term health?
+Or did we just build a faster lane on the same broken highway?

 The Convenience Trap